dandi/handbook/docs/64_dandi_archive.md

 ## Initial Steps

-### Running terraform apply upon dandi-infrastructure for the first time
+### Running "terraform apply" upon dandi-infrastructure for the first time

 Resources (e.g. the servers and environment ) for DANDI Archive are provisioned upon applying the Terraform definitions in `dandi-infrastructure`, specifically in the [api.tf definition](https://github.com/dandi/dandi-infrastructure/blob/master/terraform/api.tf)